The Banker, the Bomber Pilot, and the Crash that caused Questions in the House of Commons

 On 11th December, 1919, an Airco DH.4A, owned and operated by ‘Air Transport and Travel Ltd.’ crashed in an open field near the Guards’ Depot at Caterham.

-The passenger on board was George Franklin Rand, a 52 year old American banker, who was killed instantly.
+The passenger on board was George Franklin Rand, a 52 year old American banker, who died as a result of a brain injury caused by a sharp part of the aircraft penetrating the orbit of his eye.
 The pilot, Lt.
 Stanley Blackall Bradley, survived the crash but suffered multiple fractures and shock.
 He never spoke coherently again and succumbed to his injuries at 6am, 13th December, in Croydon Hospital.

 The aircraft was en route from Paris-Le Bourget to Hounslow Heath.
-Bradley, by all accounts a very experienced pilot, was flying beneath the cloud base when he struck a tree on a hill near Caterham.
+Bradley, an experienced pilot with over 1000 hours flying time, was flying beneath the cloud base when he struck a tree on a hill near Caterham.
 It was thought that he was trying to land at Kenley or pinpoint his position.
+Visibility was poor that day – only about 120 yards on the ground at Kenley.

 Bradley’s aircraft was an ex-military DH.4A – F2699, which had received the civil registration G-EAHF, on the 18th July, 1919.
+It first flew on 23rd July, 1919, and had a total flying time of 107 hours by the time it crashed.
 It was one of several operated by Air Transport and Travel Ltd. They went into business in 1916 and, after the Great War was over, began to blaze a trail in commercial air transport.
 In August 1919, they became the first airline to operate a regular international flight when they commenced a service between London (Hounslow) and Paris.
 Then, on 10th November G-EAHF had carried the first international air mail to Paris, less than a month before it crashed at Caterham.
 In February 1921, they ceased operating, as a protest against the subsidies received by French airlines, because British airlines received nothing.

-Lieutenant Stanley Blackall Bradley had been privately educated at Cranleigh and then trained for four years in the Crewe works of the London and North-Western Railway Co.
+Lieutenant Stanley Blackall Bradley was the fourth son of the Revd.
+Walter Bradley late vicar of Birchfield, Birmingham.
+He had been privately educated at Cranleigh and then trained for four years in the Crewe works of the London and North-Western Railway Co.
 He entered Caius College, Cambridge to study engineering and went on to work for George Craddock and Co., who manufactured wire rope.
 He was employed by them in India when he fell 60ft from the window of his hotel.
 His injuries left him with a slight limp, which delayed his entry into the Air Service when war broke out.
 Eventually he fulfilled his ambition and became a first rate pilot, joining No.110 ‘Hyderabad’ squadron on their long distance bombing raids into Germany.
 (They had been based at Kenley between June and September 1918).

 After the War, he was invited to join Air Transport and Travel Ltd. and represented them on a trip to Brazil, but he longed to return to flying and was delighted when he became one of the pilots chosen to fly the route between London and Paris.

-He was 32 years old when he died of his injuries on 13th December, 1919.
+He was 32 years old when he died of his injuries on 13th December, 1919, and was living at 10 Acacia Place, Finchley Road, London

 Stanley is buried just to the right of Airmen’s Corner in St. Luke’s churchyard, Whyteleafe.
 I think he may be the first airman to be buried at St. Luke’s.